 Karen is pretty disorganized, and NHC is having trouble finding the center.
 The track models are showing the classic “smashed spider” pattern, with tracks going off in lots of different directions.
 The turn to the west may look scary, but it’s not likely the storm will develop much, although the NHC is showing gradual strengthening.
 Either way, it’s a “watch to see what it does” thing rather than a ZOMG! moment.
 Here’s the tracks …

-Sorry this article-length post isn’t about the weather, but it is on a topic I know quite a bit about, and like hurricanes it is an area that the US media and political establishment exploit for drama and manipulation.
-And, like hurricanes, it is a complex and nuanced thing.
-As the US House of Representatives gets serious about Impeachment over the Trump, Biden, Ukraine and Russia connections, I hope everyone will take some time to understand how and why we got here and realize it’s not really about Russian or Ukrainian attempts to interfere in our politics, it is blow-back as a result of over two decades of the US manipulating and exploiting financially those countries after the fall of the Soviet Union, and how US domestic politics got entangled with them.
+As the situation between the West and Russia continues to deteriorate over Ukraine, I hope everyone will take some time to understand how and why we got here and realize it’s not really about Russian “expansionism” and Putin wanting to “recreate the Soviet Union” or interfere with US internal politics, it is blow-back as a result of over two decades of the US manipulating and exploiting financially former Soviet Republics after the fall of the Soviet Union, and how US domestic politics got entangled with them.
 I hope you will take a few minutes to read it through, and not jump to a conclusion based on which political team you cheer for.
-As in so many things, both parties have utterly failed you, and are blaming the “other” for the ensuing mess.
+As in so many things, the “news” media have utterly failed to provide jingoistic free context.
 Although this post is long, it’s still overly simplified, but at least it’s a start.

-It’s hard to know where to begin this story, but to avoid writing a book we’ll start it with the breakup of the Soviet Union in the early 1990’s, and why the shadows of that event are now cast in the heart of US Politics.
-The Soviet economy was in shambles, and numerous deals were made to facilitate a peaceful transition between the Former Soviet Union (FSU) and the independent nation-states that resulted from the breakup.
+It’s hard to know where to begin this story, but to avoid writing a book we’ll start it with the breakup of the Soviet Union in the early 1990’s, and why the shadows of that event are now cast in the heart of US Politics, and have brought the world to the brink of a war that could easily go nuclear.
+By 1991 the Soviet economy was in shambles, and numerous deals were made to facilitate a peaceful transition between the Former Soviet Union (FSU) and the independent nation-states that resulted from the breakup.
 There are two key elements of that breakup that are of interest to us here: the disposition of the nuclear arsenal, and reforms of the “communist” economies (they weren’t really communist, and barely deserve the term “socialist,” but that’s the label that stuck).
 First let’s look at the post-Soviet borders and military situation …

 Lots of storms today: three in the Atlantic, two in the Eastern/Central Pacific, one in the Arabian Sea, and one in the West Pacific.
 Of the seven active storms at this time, two are worth discussing in detail, Karen (in the Atlantic) and Hikka (in the Arabian Sea).
 As for the rest, the East Pacific storms are not major threats at this point.
 The West Pacific storm is Typhoon Tapah, a tropical storm strength system dropping rain, disrupting flights, and potentially triggering landslides across Japan today, but damage is light so far.
 In the Atlantic, Tropical Storm Jerry will likely bring rain and gusty winds to Bermuda, while Tropical Depression 13 is in the far east Atlantic.
 It will likely become a tropical storm (named Lorenzo) later today or tomorrow.
 Tropical Storm Karen is the first of the two “interesting” storms.
 It is currently barely a tropical storm, and is moving north towards Puerto Rico (which, along with the Virgin Islands, is under a tropical storm watch).
 The main threat is flash flooding and landslides along steeper slopes, along with some gusty winds that, given the fragile electrical infrastructure, will cause power outages and light damage Here is the impact swath map …